vprabhakar12/Smile-Detection-using-CNN/README.md

 # Smile-Detection-using-CNN 🙂
-Face detection in cameras, especially the 'smile' to automatically capture photos was implemented in digital cameras since the early 2000s.
-Due to the advancements in machine learning, we are now able not just to recognize smiles, but various other expressions to initiate multiple functions in our systems.
+Face detection in cameras, especially the 'smile' to automatically capture photos was implemented in digital cameras ever since the early 2000s.
+Owing to the advancements in machine learning, we are now able not just to recognize smiles, but various other expressions to initiate multiple functions in our systems.
 This project is an exploration detailing the mechanisms used specifically to detect smiles.
 ## Project Description 🔍
 Due to the 2-dimensionality of images, it will be humongous to feed each pixel to an input in the training of models.
 Hence, the principle of convolution is employed to construct a Convoluted Neural Network (CNN) that after reducing the input parameters of an image, it is passed through a fully connected neural network.